JaradPrill/ECE-220-MPs/README.md

 # ECE-220-MPs
-For collaborating on ECE 220 MPs and sharing pain
+For collaborating on ECE 220 MPs and sharing suffering